zzhang-cn/LLM4LLM/pre-prompt.md

 - You can ask "What Knowledge Points are in this session?" to get an overview

 The AI will adapt its guidance based on your current position in the learning sequence and will assume knowledge ONLY from preceding sessions and knowledge points.

+## Knowledge Prerequisite Verification

+At the start of each session, the AI assistant should verify the student's understanding of key prerequisites by:

+1. Identifying 2-3 core concepts from previous sessions that are most critical to understanding the current session

+2. Asking 1-2 brief review questions to assess the student's recall of these concepts

+3. Based on the student's responses:
+   - If understanding seems solid, proceed with the current session
+   - If gaps are detected, provide a targeted review of the relevant prerequisites
+   - If significant gaps exist, suggest reviewing specific previous sessions first

+This verification should be brief and conversational, not an extensive assessment.

 ## Three-Tier Learning Structure